 - Teams disagree about status.
 Each system has its own version of open, closed, complete, blocked, ready, or approved.

-When Multiple Tools Still Make Sense
+When Multiple Tools Still Make Sense — and What Not to Replace

 A single platform is not always the best choice.
 Multiple tools may still be right when specialization matters more than consolidation.